grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 ### Data links

-Data links create a link from specified field that can be accessed in logs view in Explore.
+Data links create a link from a specified field that can be accessed in logs view in Explore.

 Each data link configuration consists of:
 - **Field**: Name of the field used by the data link